Last Updated:

 c.
 1928 Saratoga Victory Mill

-If you are in downtown Guntersville to dine, to shop, to see historic sights, or you’re just passing through, it would be worth it to take a little time to enjoy the water.
+If you are in Guntersville to dine, to shop, to see historic sights, or you’re just passing through, it would be worth it to take a little time to enjoy the water.
 My favorite place to do that is anywhere along the Sunset Drive walking trail, a 3.4 mile linear greenspace found on the north side of the ridge.
 It’s also a good place to see bald eagles.

 Sunset Drive walking trail in Guntersville